perez-eduardo/Quantum-Computing-LLM/Docs/initial-exploratory-brainstorming.md

 This project combines two components:

 1. **Custom Transformer** (trained from scratch) for portfolio demonstration
-2. **RAG System** to supplement the small model's limited knowledge
+2. **RAG System** to supplement the model's knowledge

 The custom transformer shows recruiters you understand ML internals.
-RAG compensates for the small model's limitations by retrieving relevant documents.
+RAG provides relevant context at inference time.

+**CRITICAL UPDATE (December 24):** Model must be trained with context-aware format to actually USE the RAG context.
+Plain Q&A training format cannot leverage retrieved content.

 ---